ProjectIDA/datascope-extract/extract_datascope.1.md

 # DESCRIPTION
-**extract_datascope** is a simple Python script to extract data from our datascope database file and to output that data to JSON fixture files that are loadable by out PostgreSQL idastatus database
+**extract_datascope** is a simple Python script to extract data from our datascope database files and to output that data to JSON fixture files that are loadable by our PostgreSQL idastatus database

 # OPTIONS